So, after you take the formatting out using Notepad (or whatever), you select the book, copy it, and put it back into your word processing program.

 Everything you see for Word 97-2003 can be done in later versions, and you will find what you need in the formatting bar.
 We'll tackle newer versions of Word in the next posting.

 It's an older program, but because it does not have all the bells and whistles of newer versions it does not mess with your manuscript as much as newer versions.
 I have a newer version but I keep this older software in a safe deposit box in case I buy a new computer.
+However, if you have a newer version you can save a book to a doc format (rather than the docx format of newer versions of Word) and that also minimizes format problems when you load a book to Kindle, Nook, etc.

 1) Make a copy of your file and work on that copy.
 Never work on your only copy.